Introduction

 In the Foundations course you learned a lot about Flexbox.
 If you’ve been using Flex here and there along the way, this section will be a quick refresher before we get into Grid.
 If you’re completely lost on Flex, then it might be helpful to go back through the Flex lessons again to get up to speed.

-The Flex lessons covered positioning items along the two axes (main and cross) and how to set their alignment.
+The Flex lessons covered positioning items along the two flex axes (main and cross) and how to set their flex alignment.
 You also learned how to make your flex items grow, shrink or change their size.
 This is the real beauty of Flexbox as items can, well, “flex” to stretch out or shrink down.

 You’ll remember you can line up a nice row of flex items like this: